Hamburger menu icon

 bProspective observational study of adult patients with biopsy-confirmed IgAN.

 cBased on real-world data from the Adelphi IgAN Disease Specific Programme (DSP), a point-in-time survey of IgAN-treating nephrologists and their patients in the United States, EU5 (France, Germany, Italy, Spain, and the United Kingdom), Japan, and China between June and October 2021.
-Data presented is for patients with IgAN in the United States, and is based on the average impairment reported by participants
+Data presented are for patients with IgAN in the United States, and are based on the average impairment reported by participants.

 References: 1.
 The Voice of the Patient.
 National Kidney Foundation.
 December 8, 2020.
 Accessed June 10, 2024. https://www.igan.org/wp-content/uploads/2021/01/VOP_IgAN_12-7-20__FNL.pdf.
 2. Zhao Y, et al. J Int Med Res.
 2020;48(1):300060519898008.
 3. Lafayette R, et al. Poster.
 International Symposium on IgA Nephropathy; Tokyo, Japan.
 September 28-30, 2023 (poster P-51).